reyhanquayum/Conflict-Tracker/README.md

 1. Navigate to the `server` directory: `cd server`
 2. Install dependencies: `npm install`
-3. Create a `.env` file in the `server` directory with your MongoDB URI:
+3. Create a `.env` file in the root directory with your MongoDB URI:
     ```
     MONGO_URI=your_mongodb_connection_string
     PORT=3001